 The most promising results seen to date have been in the treatment of blood cancers, in particular a type of leukemia called acute lymphoblastic leukemia, or, ALL, for short.

-Dr Stephan Grupp a pediatric oncologist, at The Children’s Hospital in Philadelphia (CHOP) led a clinical trial with CTL019 (a CAR-T cell therapy from Novartis/University of Pennsylvania) in pediatric ALL.The results have been stunning!
+Dr Stephan Grupp (@GruppSteve) a pediatric oncologist, at The Children’s Hospital in Philadelphia (CHOP) led a clinical trial with CTL019 (a CAR-T cell therapy from Novartis/University of Pennsylvania) in pediatric ALL.The results have been stunning!

 Data was reported last year in the New England Journal of Medicine, “Chimeric Antigen Receptor T Cells for Sustained Remissions in Leukemia.”